SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

       2. sort these blocks
       3. write them to a disk file

-      After this step, we will have `N` sorted chunks, then we want to merge them.
+      After this step, we will have `N` sorted chunks, every sorted chunk is called a `run`, then we want to merge them.

-   2. If `N + 1 <= M`, then read the first block of these `N` files into memory, use 1 block to store the sorted result, let name this block as the destination block.
+   2. If `N + 1 <= M`, then read the first block of these `N` runs into memory, use 1 block to store the sorted result, let name this block as the destination block.

       1. Iterate over the first tuple of these `N` blocks, **move** the smallest tuple to the destination block.
       2. Repeat the last step until all the `N` blocks are empty.
-      3. All these `N+1` blocks are sorted, write the sorted result to disk
+      3. All these `N` blocks are sorted, write the sorted result to disk

       > With the in-memory merge sort, we will merge 2 sorted array, this is called
       > 2-way merge.